 What should I do if I think I might have an eating disorder?

 If you or somone you know is concerned about having an eating disorder, please contact the Dartmouth College Health Service.
 To schedule an appointment with the dietician or a medical provider in the Primary Care Department, call 603-646-9401.
 To schedule a counseling appointment, please call 603-646-9442.

-Who are the members of the Eating Disorder Consultation Team (EDCT)?
+Who are the members of the Nutritional Wellness Team (NWT)?

-The Eating Disorder Consultation Team consists of a multidisciplinary staff including the following:
+The Nutritional Wellness Team consists of a multidisciplinary staff including the following:

 - Health Service medical providers